-As of Dec As of December 31,
+As of December 31,

 2012 2013

 UBOX 256

-Yibang - 402
+Yibang 402

-Yibang Total 658
+Total 658

 Amounts due to a related party were comprised of commissions payable for reservation services and Starway acquisition payable to Ctrip.
 The amounts due to a related party were interest free and payable upon demand.